 - Name / model of the desktop or laptop (if available)

-- Video driver version number
+- Graphics driver version number

 - System memory size

-- Anti-virus software name and version
+- Security software name and version

 - Your monitor and/or HDTV model number (if using multiple displays, please provide all make and model numbers)